 “It was a minor blast wherein explosive material planted in a device or tiffin box exploded last night on the road connecting Cherla to Pusuguppa,” an official of Venkatapuram Police Station said.

 “No one was injured nor any property was damaged in the minor blast,” police said.

-- Chhattisgarh Maoist attack HIGHLIGHTS: 9 CRPF personnel killed in IED blast
+- Seven Chhattisgarh policemen killed in IED blast triggered by Maoists

-- Three CAF personnel injured in IED blast in Chhattisgarh
+- Chhattisgarh: Seven jawans dead, two injured in IED blast in Dantewada

 “We also unearthed an electric wire connected to a pipe, besides recovering some posters mentioning that Maoists had called for ‘bandh’, protesting the killing of three ultras in Gadchiroli district of Maharashtra recently,” the officer said, adding a case was registered in this connection.

 On June 19, three Maoists were killed in an encounter near Venkatapur village forest area under Aheri tehsil in Gadchiroli district of Maharashtra.